Does Hubble Tension Signal a Breakdown in FLRW Cosmology?: Introduction

 \section{Introduction}

 A cursory glance at Figure 1 of \cite{DiValentino:2021izs} reveals almost all local $H_0$ determinations are biased higher than Planck-$\Lambda$CDM \cite{Aghanim:2018eyx}.
 This observation is agnostic about whether one calibrates Type Ia supernovae with Cepheids \cite{Freedman:2012ny, Riess:2016jrr, Riess:2019cxk, Riess:2020fzl} or TRGB \cite{Jang:2017dxn, Freedman:2019jwv, Freedman:2020dne, Soltis:2020gpl}.
 If true, this has profound consequences.
-In particular, one can argue that dark energy (DE), a feature in multiple datasets - Type Ia supernovae \cite{Riess:1998cb, Perlmutter:1998np}, cosmic microwave background (CMB) \cite{Aghanim:2018eyx} and baryon acoustic oscillations (BAO) \cite{Eisenstein:2005su} - cannot be described by a minimally coupled scalar field theory \cite{Vagnozzi:2018jhn, Colgain:2019joh, Banerjee:2020xcn}.
-Simply put, Quintessence \cite{Wetterich:1987fm, Ratra:1987rm} may already be ruled out by the Hubble tension \cite{Banerjee:2020xcn}.
-The key point is that Hubble tension appears to be extremely challenging for late time DE.
+In particular, one can argue that dark energy (DE), a feature in multiple datasets - Type Ia supernovae \cite{Riess:1998cb, Perlmutter:1998np}, cosmic microwave background (CMB) \cite{Aghanim:2018eyx} and baryon acoustic oscillations (BAO) \cite{Eisenstein:2005su} - cannot be described by {a cosmological constant or by} a minimally coupled scalar field theory \cite{Vagnozzi:2018jhn, Colgain:2019joh, Banerjee:2020xcn}.
+Simply put, {\textit{uncoupled}} quintessence models \cite{Wetterich:1987fm, Ratra:1987rm} may already be ruled out by the Hubble tension \cite{Banerjee:2020xcn}. {This may leave only \textit{coupled} quintessence models as viable options, e. g. \cite{Barros:2018efl, Gomez-Valent:2020mqn, SolaPeracaula:2020vpg}.} The key point is that Hubble tension appears to be extremely challenging for late time DE.

 Recall the age of Universe $t_{_U}$ within the Friedmann-Lema\^itre-Robertson-Walker (FLRW) paradigm: \be t_{_U} = \frac{977.8}{H_0} \int_{0}^{\infty} \frac{1}{(1+z) E(z)} \dd z \textrm{ Gyr}, \ee where $H_0$ is the Hubble constant and $E(z)$ denotes the normalised Hubble parameter.
 Since $E(z)$ increases as $E(z) \sim (1+z)^p, p\geq 3/2$ in the early Universe, the contribution of the early Universe physics to the integral is negligible.
 In other words, a competitive determination of $t_{_U}$ consistent with Planck, necessitates a late Universe modification to Planck-$\Lambda$CDM \cite{Bernal:2021yli}.